tparchman/F22_BIOL792_coursepage/week5/week5_primer.md

 ## Your first simple program, using a `print` statement.

 Sending information from your python scripts to stdout is accomplished with the `print` function.
-Our first script will simply illustrate how we print specified text, and will serve to convince you that this might not be as hard as you thought it was.
+Our first script will simply illustrate how to print specified text, and will serve to convince you that this might not be as hard as you thought it was.
 Use `touch` to make a blank text file, but give it a `.py` extension as is customary for python scripts.
 This script needs only two simple parts.
 First, your customary first line that should go in all of your scripts, which should be:

     #!/usr/bin/env python3
 Or the path to the specific location where python lives: